vezzolter/DSA/Algorithms/Searching/Searching.md

 - **Key Representation:**
    - **Actual Keys** — refers to the original keys or values used for identification and retrieval within the search algorithm.
-   - **Transofrmed Keys** — refers to the keys, that have undergone some form of transformation (e.g. encryption, different format, preprocessing, etc) to optimize the search process.
+   - **Transformed Keys** — refers to the keys, that have undergone some form of transformation (e.g. encryption, different format, preprocessing, etc) to optimize the search process.

 - **Adaptability:**
    - **Adaptive** — algorithm adjusts its overall behavior (sequence of operations) based on the initial order of elements to improve performance.